projectara/greybus-spec/source/special.rst

-Although the AP may send this Operation's request at any time following a successful :ref:`svc_hello`, the AP should ensure that the :ref:`Lifecycle State <hardware-model-lifecycle-states>` of each of the Interface States associated with the attached Module is either :ref:`hardware-model-lifecycle-attached` or :ref:`hardware-model-lifecycle-off` before doing so.
+Although the AP may send this Operation's request at any time following a successful :ref:`svc_hello`, the AP should ensure that the :ref:`Interface Lifecycle State <hardware-model-lifecycle-states>` of each of the Interfaces in the attached Module is either :ref:`hardware-model-lifecycle-attached` or :ref:`hardware-model-lifecycle-off` before doing so.
 Otherwise, the effect on the Greybus System is equivalent to a :ref:`lifecycles_forcible_removal` of the Module, and may otherwise disrupt the operation of the System.

 Greybus SVC Module Eject Request
 """"""""""""""""""""""""""""""""